Route of the Caravans: The Silk Road

 Landscape with lake Manshuk,Tien Shan mountains,Kazakhstan

-Learn about local traditions in the Issykul region during a morning visit with nomads in their traditional yurts.
-We then continue on our journey to the last country of the 5 Stans, Kazakhstan.
+After breakfast, we continue on our journey to the last country of the 5 Stans, Kazakhstan.
 Our scenic route takes us to an elevation of 1,756 meters before we arrive at the check post for immigration formalities.
 After we cross the border, we’ll make our way to Almaty, which was the capital of Kazakhstan until 1997.
 En route to Almaty, we will discover the main symbol of Kazakhstan, the tomb of the Golden Man, where more than 4,000 gold ornaments dating back to 4th century BC were found.
 Once we arrive in Almaty, the remainder of the day is free.

-Overnight: Hotel Otrar, Almaty (2 nights) (B, D)
+Overnight: Hotel Astra, Almaty (2 nights) (B, D)

 Day 17 (MON): Almaty